 So where should you open it?

 If you already have a checking account, your bank probably offers savings accounts too, so take a look and see what they offer.
 BUT, don’t just stop there.

 For starters, other banks may offer more attractive interest rates.
 AND it’s not necessarily a bad idea to create a little separation between your savings and checking accounts.
 Again, it’s about limiting that temptation to spend it.
 You want your money accessible for when you need it, but not too accessible for when you just want it.

 In general though, you’ll still want to shop around and compare offers.

 Interest rates will vary form bank to bank.
 And banks also vary with respect to fees (in general avoid accounts that charge monthly fees, there’s really no need to be paying any).

 High-Yield Savings Accounts

 Currently, interest rates at traditional brick-and-mortar banks are fairly low (many pay less than 0.1%).
 This means you won’t be earning much of a return on your money.

-However, online banks are able to offer significantly higher interest rates – often around 2% or more – because they don’t have the same overhead expenses.
-And your money is just as safe with them.
+However, online-only banks will often offer higher interest rates because they don’t have the same overhead expenses as traditional banks.
+And your money should still be just as safe.

-And no matter where you bank, you’ll want to make sure your account is protected by FDIC insurance.
-It protects deposits up to $250,000.
+Security – And no matter where you bank, you’ll want to make sure your account is protected by FDIC insurance, which protects deposits up to $250,000.
 Most banks have it, but you’ll want to be sure.
 (Credit unions have NCUA insurance instead, but it’s similar).